apollographql/apollo-server/docs/source/requests.md

 If a batch of queries is sent, the response will be an array of GraphQL responses.

-If GraphQL Server is running under a different origin than your client, you will need to enable CORS support on the server, or proxy the GraphQL requests through a web server under the main origin.
+If Apollo Server is running under a different origin than your client, you will need to enable CORS support on the server, or proxy the GraphQL requests through a web server under the main origin.

 <h2 id="getRequests">GET requests</h2>

-GraphQL server also accepts GET requests.
+Apollo Server also accepts GET requests.
 A GET request must pass query and optionally variables and operationName in the URL.

-Here is the same query from above in a well-formatted GET request to GraphQL Server:
+Here is the same query from above in a well-formatted GET request to Apollo Server:
 ```
 GET /graphql?query=query%20aTest(%24arg1%3A%20String!)%20%7B%20test(who%3A%20%24arg1)%20%7D&operationName=aTest&variables=me
 ```